 National Standards, Local Expertise

 In 2010 PCC became a member of the Oregon Consortium for Nursing Education (OCNE).
-This coalition of statewide nursing educators and programs consists of OHSU, PCC, Umpqua Community College, Southwestern Oregon Community College, Rogue Community College, Lane Community College, Clackamas Community College, Mount Hood Community College, and Blue Mountain Community College.
+This coalition of statewide nursing educators and programs consists of Oregon Health and Science University (OHSU), Portland Community College, Umpqua Community College, Southwestern Oregon Community College, Rogue Community College, Lane Community College, Clackamas Community College, Mount Hood Community College, Blue Mountain Community College, Treasure Valley Community College and Clatsop Community College.
 OCNE schools have the same prerequisites and comparable application processes for students.

+For program admission information, please visit Nursing Admissions.
 Admitted Nursing students will have the option of completing a Bachelor’s Degree in Nursing at Oregon Health and Science University after successfully completing two years at PCC.
 For more information please visit OHSU Community College Transitions page.
 PCC also has a formal articulation agreement with Linfield College School of Nursing.
 PCC students are provisionally accepted into the RN to Bachelor of Science in Nursing (BSN) program during their final term.

-- Apply for admission to the Nursing program.
+- Apply for admission to the Nursing program